fac-17/CGKO-Week3/README.md

 ## User Journey

-Young family expecting a baby and they are looking for a place in a safe area.
+A young family expecting a baby and they are looking for a place in a safe area.

 They have an idea about where they want to live but they would like to know local crime rates and house prices.

-//

 > After the issues with our first API choice we had to change the user story slightly:

-Young family expecting a baby and they are looking for a place in a safe area, if there are crimes reported recently and of what category.
+A young family expecting a baby is looking for a place in a safe area, and would like to know about the number of recent crimes by category.

 ## "Code of conduct" - (How we agreed to work together in this team)